Harald-U/iot-nodejs/documents/5-DASHBOARD.md

 2. Open the Hamburger menu in the top right corner.

-3. Select "Manage Palette", the "Install", search for "dashboard".
+3. Select "Manage Palette", then "Install", search for "dashboard".

 4. Click the "Install" button for "node-red-dashboard".
 ![install dashboard](images/install-dashboard.png)
-In the dialog, click "Install" again.
+In the dialog, click "install" again.

+__Note:__ If there is no "install" button but instead a grey "installed", the dashboard has been  installed already (in Part 1).
+Ignore the next step and continue with "At the bottom of the Palette ..."

+__Note 2:__ The version will most likely be much higher, this is a very busy project.

 5. Afer a moment you should see a message that a set of nodes has been installed.
 (This message will dissappear after a moment.)